Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Practical Considerations

 The shuffle model of differential privacy enhances privacy guarantees by introducing an additional layer of anonymization between users and the data aggregator.
 In this model, each user applies a local randomizer to their data and then sends the output to a secure shuffler, which permutes the messages uniformly at random before forwarding them to the aggregator.
 This anonymization mechanism breaks the association between individual users and their messages, thereby amplifying privacy guarantees beyond those attainable in the purely local model.

-A notable benefit of the shuffle model is its capacity for \emph{privacy amplification}~\citep{cheu2022differentialprivacyshufflemodel}: if each user applies an $\varepsilon$-LDP mechanism before sending their message, the effective privacy loss can be reduced to approximately $\epsilon^{\text{eff}}=\nicefrac{\varepsilon}{\sqrt{n}}$ in the shuffled output.
+A notable benefit of the shuffle model is its capacity for \emph{privacy amplification}~\citep{cheu2022differentialprivacyshufflemodel}.
+If each user applies an $\varepsilon$-LDP mechanism before sending their message, the effective privacy loss can be reduced to approximately $\epsilon^{\text{eff}}=\nicefrac{\varepsilon}{\sqrt{n}}$ in the shuffled output.
 This amplification enables stronger privacy guarantees with the same local noise or, conversely, allows for reduced noise to achieve a given privacy target—thereby improving utility in downstream tasks.
 This is particularly beneficial in regimes where moderately high local privacy levels (e.g., $\varepsilon > 1$) would otherwise impose significant performance degradation.

 Given these advantages, our approach incorporates the shuffle model to improve the privacy-utility trade-off of our mechanisms.
-While earlier versions of our framework considered exclusively the local model, we found that adopting the shuffle model allows us to retain decentralization and local control while achieving significantly improved accuracy through amplification.
+We found that adopting the shuffle model allows us to retain decentralization and local control while achieving significantly improved accuracy through amplification.
 Importantly, this integration does not alter the algorithmic structure of our mechanisms but rather augments their privacy analysis and performance guarantees under realistic assumptions of an honest-but-curious shuffler.
 As such, the shuffle model serves not only as a technical enhancement but also as a practical enabler of more effective private learning in our setting.